FataiAzeez/dash-dashboard/README.md

 ## Copyright

-These dashboards were developed as part of a course module at Teesside University and offer a powerful tool for understanding and analyzing important issues facing the UK.
+These dashboards were developed as by Fatai Azeez as tool for understanding and analyzing important issues facing the UK.